-To prevent algae from growing in the first place requires regular pool maintenance, proper circulation and filtration; keeping the pH and free chlorine residual or other sanitizer at the proper level, keeping the pool clean and vacuumed, weekly shocking and adding a maintenance algaecide to help prevent algae growth.
+To prevent algae from growing in the first place requires regular pool maintenance, proper circulation and filtration; keeping the pH and free chlorine residual or other sanitizer at the proper level, keeping the pool clean and vacuumed, shocking and adding a maintenance algaecide to help prevent algae growth.
 While proper sanitizer levels will prevent most algae growth there are some strains that are resistant to chlorine and other sanitizers.
-That is why we highly recommend an initial dose of Kleen Pool 6 month Algaecide when you start-up your pool for the season.
-This one-time application will help prevent algae growth all season long.
-Otherwise it is a good idea to add a weekly dosage of Smart Algicide or BioGuard Back-Up Algae Inhibitor at a rate of 2 ounces per 10,000 gallons of water.
+We do recommend an intial dose of White River Phos-Away on start-up of your pool.
+Phos-Away removes phosphates- which deter algae growth throughout the season and can be used with all of our chemical treatment programs.
+See Specialty Chemicals for more information.
+The SimpleBlue program does NOT require a routine addition of algaecide.
+Chlorinated pools should add a dose of Rhiel Algae Inhibitor at a rate of 2 ounces per 5,000 gallons of water every two weeks.
+SoftSwm users should only add SoftSwim Algaecide weekly, according to label directions.